 Proprietary, or closed-source software, is not publicly available.
 This means it can't be altered or distributed by unlicensed users.
 Unless you are provided direct developer access, it's also impossible to view or edit the source code.
 This means that when you use a proprietary password manager, you are dependent on the centralized company that owns the rights to the code to manage it safely.

-An open-source password manager, on the other hand, can be freely distributed, and the source code is accessible by anyone that wishes to view it.
+Open-source password managers, on the other hand, can be freely distributed, and the source code is accessible by anyone that wishes to view it.
 Anyone can find issues that need improving upon and fix them.
 Another difference is that open-source software is customizable, and can be hosted independently.

 The majority of users are likely to opt for a standard proprietary password manager.
 They can be easier to use and, when it comes to onboarding, the processes are very straightforward.
 The extra services provided by open-source alternatives can be a little niche, but the security gains could be enough to sway some people.